Is Astrophotography Easy? Find Out Now

 The easiest way to start astrophotography is to use just a DSLR with a tripod and no tracking.

-These basics of nighttime photography can be learned quite quickly, and then you will be ready for your first attempts at astrophotography.
+The basics of night time photography can be learned quite quickly, and then you will be ready for your first attempts at astrophotography.
 Here is one of the first astrophotography images I took:

 M31 my early attempts.
 Is astrophotography easy?
 No.